Why Does My Dog’s Front Leg Shake

 If you notice your dog’s front leg starting to shake, you must get them to the vet as soon as possible.
 Look for any accompanying symptoms, such as vomiting, bloating, labored breathing, ataxia, or lethargy, which could indicate a serious and potentially life-threatening condition.

-Your vet will conduct a thorough neurological and orthopedic examination and may prescribe further tests such as blood tests or limb x-rays based on the findings.
+Your vet will conduct a thorough neurological condition and orthopaedic examination and may prescribe further tests, such as blood sugar pressure tests or limb X-rays, based on the findings.
 If your dog’s leg shaking is due to nervousness, nausea, or pain, you can treat it at home by distracting them with toys or treats.
 However, consult your vet if you notice any worsening symptoms or if your dog’s shaking becomes constant.

 Conclusion